Better Living Through Regenerative Communities – One Community Weekly Progress Update #403

 Reviewed the Aquapini & Walipini Structural Engineering Report – Click to Visit Page

 Jiayu Liang (Landscape Designer) completed her 11th week helping with the Aquapini & Walipini internal and external landscaping details.
 This week she finished all the materials in the rhino, and she also added the landscape furniture and plants’ material.
 The rest of plants will be added in Lumion.
-Picture below show the latest updated models.
+Picture below show the latest updated models which reflects efforts towards the mission of better living through regenerative communities.

 Aquapini & Walipini internal and external landscaping details, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403

 Jingwei Jiang (Landscape Designer) also completed her 11th week working on the landscaping specifics of the Earthbag Village.
 This week, Jingwei continued to modify the Photoshop plan and SketchUp model, adding more plants and details.
 The SketchUp model has gotten too big to be modified, so she only did half of it.
 The other half though would be exactly the same.
-Pictures below show the most recent designs.
+Pictures below show the most recent designs reflecting efforts towards the mission of better living through regenerative communities.

 landscaping specifics of the Earthbag Village, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403